 Painesdale is a tiny town located in the state of Michigan.
 With a population of 336 people and just one neighborhood, Painesdale is the 611th largest community in Michigan.
-Painesdale has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Painesdale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Painesdale is a blue-collar town, with 43.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Painesdale is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Painesdale who work in office and administrative support (18.05%), maintenance occupations (12.78%), and sales jobs (9.77%).
+Because occupations involving physical labor dominate the local economy, Painesdale is generally considered to be a blue-collar town.
+36.17% of the Painesdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Painesdale is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Painesdale who work in office and administrative support (31.91%), maintenance occupations (10.11%), and management occupations (6.38%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.80% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Painesdale telecommute to their jobs.
+Overall, about 10.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Painesdale doesn't have a public transportation system that people use for their commute.

-The per capita income in Painesdale in 2022 was $20,602, which is low income relative to Michigan and the nation.
-This equates to an annual income of $82,408 for a family of four.
+The per capita income in Painesdale in 2022 was $29,449, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $117,796 for a family of four.
+However, Painesdale contains both very wealthy and poor people as well.

 The people who call Painesdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Painesdale residents report their race to be White.
-Important ancestries of people in Painesdale include English, German, Finnish, Czech, and Scottish.
+The greatest number of Painesdale residents report their race to be White, followed by Native American.
+Important ancestries of people in Painesdale include Finnish, English, German, Norwegian, and Hungarian.

 The most common language spoken in Painesdale is English.
 Other important languages spoken here include Italian and Polish.